stoqs/stoqs/doc/instructions/CONTRIBUTING.md

     git push origin

-After this you can use the GitHub web interface to visualize differences between your fork and upstream and submit a Pull Request (Note: A `git pull upstream master` is the same as the first 2 commands above).
+After this you can use the GitHub web interface to visualize differences between your fork and upstream and submit a Pull Request.

 If a lot of changes have happened upstream and you have local commits that you have not made public you may want to do a `rebase` instead of `merge`.
 A `rebase` will